 How do you structure your sessions?

 At first we ran weekly Story Massage sessions which helped the children become familiar with the strokes and rules such as saying “Please may I give you a massage?” and “Thank you for letting me give you a massage”.
-Once they were confident with sharing Story Massage then we began using it whenever was appropriate.
-They children know they can ask for Story Massage whenever they like or they feel the need for calming down.
+Once they were confident with sharing massage stories then we began using it whenever was appropriate.
+They children know they can ask for a massage story whenever they like or they feel the need for calming down.

 We also ran Story Massage taster sessions for the whole school to celebrate our Nurture Room’s 10th birthday.
 Each class had the opportunity to come to the hall for a short time and do some Story Massage.
-This allowed the staff to see the positive benefits of Story Massage in action!
+This allowed the staff to see the positive benefits of the programme in action!

 Story Massage combines the benefits of positive touch with the creativity of words – whether as story, rhyme or song.
 Ten simple massage strokes form the basis of the Story Massage programme.
 These strokes have a descriptive name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.